Refined Strichartz inequalities for the wave equation: Introduction

 The range of improvement is the same as for $\beta\big(\alpha,\Gamma^d\big)$, given by $\frac{d+1}{2}+\frac{2}{d-1} < \alpha < d$.
 There would also be some small improvement for slightly larger $q$ by interpolation of $H^s$ spaces.
 For $q \geq 4$ the known inequalities are already optimal, since the lower and upper bounds in \eqref{qlarge} are the same.

 The upper bound in \eqref{newdecay2} gives

-which improves the lower bound in \ref{qsmall} for $q=2$, $d \geq 6$ in the range $\frac{d+1}{2} < \alpha < d-\frac{4}{d-3}$.
+which improves the lower bound in \eqref{qsmall} for $q=2$, $d \geq 6$ in the range $\frac{d+1}{2} < \alpha < d-\frac{4}{d-3}$.
 This shows that $s(\alpha,q,d)$ is not the optimal value for all $d$, which disproves a conjecture from \cite{cho}.

 The Strichartz inequality \eqref{strichartz} was also considered in \cite{rogers} for a restricted class of measures of the form $\nu = \mu \otimes \lambda$, where $\mu$ is a compactly supported $\alpha$-dimensional measure in the unit ball of $\mathbb{R}^d$ and $d\lambda = \chi_{[0,1]} \, dm$, where $m$ is the Lebesgue measure on $\mathbb{R}$.
 For this restricted class, the infimum over $s$ in \eqref{strichartz} was shown in \cite{rogers} to be related to Falconer's distance set problem.
-The optimal value of $s$ has no relationship to the optimal decay of conical averages in \eqref{coneaverages} however, since for this restricted class of measures the optimal decay
+Unlike in \eqref{beta-s}, the optimal value of $s$ has no relationship to the optimal $L^2$ decay of conical averages, since for this restricted class of measures the (very strong) decay